-5. Income Taxes
+4. Income Taxes

-Our effective tax rates for the six months ended June 30, 2020 and 2019 were 5% and 22%, respectively.
-The decrease in the effective tax rate for the six months ended June 30, 2020 as compared to the same period in 2019 was primarily due to a valuation allowance recorded on tax losses generated in the current year related to the impact of COVID-19 on our results of operations and various discrete items recorded in each of the respective six month periods.
-The difference between our effective tax rates and the U.S. federal statutory income tax rate primarily results from our geographic mix of taxable income in various tax jurisdictions, tax permanent differences and tax credits.
+For the three months ended March 31, 2021, we recognized \$4 million income tax expense, representing a negative effective tax rate of 2%, compared to an income tax benefit of \$27 million, representing an effective tax rate of 11% for the three months ended March 31, 2020.
+The decrease in the effective tax rate for the three months ended March 31, 2021 as compared to the same period in 2020 was primarily due to an increase in the valuation allowance generated in the current quarter related to the impact of COVID-19 on our results of operations and various discrete items recorded in each of the respective three month periods.
+The difference between our effective tax rates and the U.S. federal statutory income tax rate primarily results from valuation allowances, our geographic mix of taxable income in various tax jurisdictions, tax permanent differences and tax credits.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax-planning strategies in making this assessment.
-Management believes it is more likely than not that the results of future operations will not generate sufficient taxable income in the U.S. and in certain foreign jurisdictions to realize the full benefits of its deferred tax assets.
-On the basis of this evaluation, as of June 30, 2020, a valuation allowance of \$94 million has been recorded to recognize only the portion of the deferred tax asset that is more likely than not to be realized.
+We consider the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax-planning strategies in making this assessment.
+We believe it is more likely than not that the results of future operations will not generate sufficient taxable income in the U.S. and in certain foreign jurisdictions to realize the full benefits of its deferred tax assets.
+On the basis of this evaluation, as of March 31, 2021, a valuation allowance of \$311 million has been recorded to recognize only the portion of the deferred tax asset that is more likely than not to be realized.
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased.

 We recognize liabilities when we believe that an uncertain tax position may not be fully sustained upon examination by the tax authorities.
 This evaluation requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 When facts and circumstances change, we reassess these probabilities and record any changes in the consolidated financial statements as appropriate.
-Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$65 million as of June 30, 2020 and December 31, 2019 stockholders and equity award holders, respectively, immediately prior to the closing of our initial public offering (collectively, the "Pre-IPO Existing Stockholders").
-In December 2019, we exercised our right under the terms of the TRA to accelerate our remaining payments under the TRA and make an early termination payment of \$1 million, to the Pre-IPO Existing Shareholders, which was included in our January 2020 payment of \$72 million.
-As a result, no future payments are required to be made to the Pre-IPO Existing Stockholders under the TRA.
-We made payments on the TRA, including interest, of \$72 million and \$105 million during the six months ended June 30, 2020 and 2019, respectively.
+Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$74 million and \$73 million as of March 31, 2021 and December 31, 2020, respectively.